ajay340/SetonHallCSS/README.md

 After clicking submit, Google Chrome opens up, enters my Piratenet login, and enters my pin.
 It waits until 9:34pm to submit my pin and enter all of my classes.

 ## Note
 You will receive a zip file for the program.
-You need to extract the zip file and make sure these files are in the same folder: SHCSS.exe, chromdriver.exe, driver.dll, and seha-lg.ico in the same folder.
+You need to extract the zip file and make sure these files are in the same folder: chromdriver.exe and another folder called lib which should contain the chromedriver.

 Also, make sure you have [Google Chrome](https://www.google.com/chrome/) installed.